Leicester is a City in the county of Leicestershire.

 There are great places to visit near Leicester including some great cities, historic monuments, canals, hiking areas, historic buildings, parks, shopping centres, airports, towns, villages, lakes, country parks and ruins.

-There are a several good canals in the area around Leicester like Grand Union Canal at Leicester.
+There are a several good hiking areas in the area around Leicester like Grand Union Canal at Leicester.

-There are a number of historic buildings near Leicester including Leicester Cathedral, Church of St Nicholas - Leicester, Lavenham Guildhall, Bradgate House, and Old John Tower.
+Leicester has some unmissable historic buildings nearby like Leicester Cathedral, Church of St Nicholas - Leicester, Lavenham Guildhall, Bradgate House, and Old John Tower.

-Bradgate House, and Old John Tower are some of Leicester best ruins to visit near Leicester.
+Bradgate House, and Old John Tower are great places to visit near Leicester if you like ruins.

 Leicester History